 Within these broad event categories, ACLED codes 25 sub-event types that classify different actions.
 Sub-event types allow for deeper analysis of events by “type”.
 Additional information on ACLED event types can be found in the Event Definitions Primer and the ACLED Codebook.

 What is the ‘disorder type’ variable?

 The ‘disorder type’ variable denotes the type of disorder a particular event falls into; either ‘political violence,’ ‘demonstrations,’ or ‘strategic developments.’
 Events are classified as one or more of these disorder types based on the ‘sub-event type.’
 Filtering the data on this variable will allow for analysis on specific types of disorder.
 For the full list of ACLED ‘sub-event types’ and their corresponding ‘disorder types,’ see the ACLED Codebook.

 How precise are the coded dates and locations?

-ACLED data include relevant details on the date and location, as well as an estimate on the precision of reported date and locations.
+ACLED data include relevant details on the date and location, as well as an estimate on the precision of reported time and locations.
 These estimates are geo-precision and time-precision codes.
-For more on the coding of locations, dates, and precisions codes, see the ACLED Codebook page 29-31.
+For more on the coding of locations, dates, and precisions codes, see the ACLED Codebook pages 29-31.